nuiohger/better-netflix/README.md

 api_version = 4
 ```

+The following command updates the version numbers in the manifests:

+`python build.py -u`

+Then commit and push the changes.

-The following command updates the version numbers in the manifests and creates a new release on gitlab:
+The following command creates a new release on gitlab:

 `python build.py -p`